uktrade/iigb-beta-content/content/beta/setup-guide/establish-address/sections/what-you-need-to-know/en_US.md

 Larger companies may want to build, extend or change the use of premises.
 The UK has a straightforward planning process and one of Europe’s most efficient procedures for obtaining construction permits.
 Local planning authorities approve almost 90% of planning applications and 75% are completed within 3 months.

-There are sites across the UK with existing planning permission, which can reduce the time needed to set up your premises.
-These are called Enterprise Zones and have simplified planning laws.
+There are sites called Enterprise Zones across the UK with existing planning permission, which can reduce the time and cost needed to set up your premises.